 Format Dashboard Layout in Tableau - GeeksforGeeks

-You need the map to appear as shown in the following visualization.
+You want the months to appear as shown in the following chart.

 What should you do?